 jet pack n.

-a device, worn over the shoulders like a backpack, which enables the wearer to travel through the air or in space by means of jet propulsion
+a device, worn over the shoulders like a backpack, that enables the wearer to travel through the air or in space by means of jet propulsion

 Now often regarded as something whose development has always been promised, but has never materialized.